Maria Theresa: Illnesses and deaths

-Maria Theresa in fact contracted smallpox from her daughter-in-law.
+Maria Theresa in fact contracted smallpox from Maria Josepha.
 Throughout the city prayers were made for her recovery, and the sacrament was displayed in all churches.
 Joseph slept in one of his mother's antechambers and hardly left her bedside.
 On 1 June, Maria Theresa was given the last rites.
 When the news came in early June that she had survived the crisis, there was huge rejoicing at the court and amongst the populace of Vienna.

-In October 1767, Maria Theresa's fifteen-year-old daughter Josepha also showed signs of the disease.
-It was assumed that she had caught the infection when she went with her mother to pray in the Imperial Crypt next to the unsealed tomb of Empress Maria Josepha (Joseph's wife).
+In October 1767, Maria Theresa's sixteen-year-old daughter Josepha also showed signs of the disease.
+It was assumed that she had caught the infection when she went with her mother to pray in the Imperial Crypt next to the unsealed tomb of Empress Maria Josepha.
 Archduchess Josepha started showing smallpox rash two days after visiting the crypt and soon died.
 Maria Carolina was to replace her as the pre-determined bride of King Ferdinand IV of Naples.
 Maria Theresa blamed herself for her daughter's death for the rest of her life because, at the time, the concept of an extended incubation period was largely unknown and it was believed that Josepha had caught smallpox from the body of the late empress.
-The last in the family to be infected with the illness was the twenty-four year old Elisabeth.
+The last in the family to be infected with the illness was the twenty-four-year-old Elisabeth, Maria Theresa's sixth child.
 Although she recovered, she was badly scarred with pock marks from the illness.
-Maria Theresa's losses to smallpox, especially in the epidemic of 1767, were decisive in her sponsoring trials to prevent the illness through inoculation, and subsequently insisting on members of the royal family receiving inoculation.
+Maria Theresa's losses to smallpox, especially in the epidemic of 1767, were decisive in her sponsoring trials to prevent the illness through inoculation, and subsequently insisting on members of the imperial family receiving inoculation.